natix-x/Temp-Conversion-DevOps/README.md

 The aim of this project is to create a comprehensive environment for a web application based on DevOps principles.
 ### Steps and used technologies
 1. Creation of backend server that uses HTTP protocol and response with calculated Celsius temperature based on Fahrenheit temperature -> Python 3.11+, Flask
+2. Creation of a docker image to run the application.
 ### Requirements
 ### Setup